TTecLinc/peilinyang/_pages/about.md

 ---
 ------

 Hello, I'm Peilin.
-My research interests are centered in macroeconomics, international economics and finance.

 Currently, I'm interested in topics:

-1) Introduce cutting-edge statistics toolkit "Conformal Inference" into economics applications like policy evaluation, instrumental variables, and VAR;
+1) Casual Inference toolkits for policy evaluation, instrumental variables, and VAR;

 2) How news intertwines with agents in the economy and identification of exogenous effect of news shock;